RealismusModding/FS17_RM_soilCompaction/README.md

 This mod simulates soil compaction.
 Vehicles will compact the soil to varying degree depending on ground pressure, soil wetness etc. The soil can be decompacted with ploughing, rippers, cultivators etc.

+WARNING: You are looking at the DEVELOPMENT VERSION of the Soil Compaction mod.
+This can break your game!

 ## Soil compaction
 There are four levels of compaction (no, light, medium and heavy).
 The amount of soil compaction on the map can be monitored in the ingame menu "Map overview" showing "Soil composition".
 Higher degree of compaction will show by the deeper red colour when "Needs ploughing" is activated.
 This mod disables the vanilla mechanics of having to plough after every third harvest.